 The highlight of the southwest coast in terms of tourism is the family orientated resort of Los Gigantes and neighbouring Puerto de Santiago.
 There’s plenty to do and see in the area but without the nightlife of the popular resorts further south on this coast.

 Whilst mass tourism to the Canary Islands is dominated by package holidays there are still plenty families who prefer to book self-catering apartments or villas when holidaying there.
 Many apartments are on offer in the popular resorts of Playa de las Americas and Los Cristianos in the south whilst exclusive villas are scattered all over the island.
 To get some idea what’s on offer take a look at the Clickstay.com Website.

 Things to Do in Tenerife

 From the beaches of Tenerife there’s an impressive amount of watersports on offer including windsurfing, sailing and diving.
 There are deep sea fishing excursions and whale watching excursions.
-The excursion to Mount Teide (Parque Nacional de Teide) is the most popular day trip destination where walkers can follow one of the many well marked paths through the volcanic landscape.
-This is Spain’s most visited national park with over four million annual visitors.
+There are some great day excursions in Tenerife but the one to Mount Teide (Parque Nacional de Teide) is the most popular.
+This day trip allows walkers to follow one of the many well marked paths through the volcanic landscape in what is Spain’s most visited national park with over four million annual visitors.
 History buffs will be interested by the mysterious Pyramids of Guimar on the east coast which are worth a visit.